 Adopted pursuant to the State legislation, regulates efforts to preserve forest and tree canopy through the development process.
 Forest Conservation requirements on private and non-park public development projects contribute to the large number of sensitive areas and forest that are conveyed to the park system through the development review process.
-On land that is not appropriate for transfer to Parks, a Forest Conservation easement is placed on land to protect existing forest or newly planted forest on properties under development.
-These are legally recorded in the land records and M-NCPPC, Montgomery Planning Department provides enforcement.
+On land that is not appropriate for transfer to

-8 https://montgomeryplanning.org/wp-content/uploads/2017/11/GuidelinesEnvironmentalManagement2000ocr300.pdf
+8 https://montgomeryplanning.org/planning/environment/environmental-guidelines-reports/environmental-guidelines/